chennakeshavadasa/chennakeshavadasa/README.md

 # About Me ☺️

 👋 Hello!
 I'm Nithin P, an enthusiastic B.E. student in Electronics and Communication Engineering (ECE) with a keen interest in Analog/RF Design, ASIC Design and Machine Learning.

+##  Academic Pursuits 🔬

+- Currently pursuing an B.E degree in Electronics and Communication Engineering.
+- Actively learning Analog, RF, ASIC Design using Cadence Virtuoso and open-source tools like NGspice and Skywater130pdk.

 ## 🌐 Contact Me: